LOOPS ⋅ Supported features

 Source documents conversion / export to HTML format / chapter-based (“chunked”)

-Authors or project managers can decide to split long-form documents such as reference manuals into sections for web / HTML output.
+Authors or project managers can decide to split long-form documents, such as reference manuals, into sections for web / HTML output.
 In this “chunked” output format, links between sections are retained / updated.
-The segmentation level (for example at each level 1 heading, or level 1 + level 2) can be customized as required.
+The segmentation level (for example, at each level 1 heading, or level 1 + level 2) can be customized as required.

 Source documents conversion / export to Microsoft Word format (DOCX)